ryanlail/cityscapes-preprocessor/README.md

 # cityscapes-preprocessor
-Convert semantic segmentation labels to bounding boxes foe the City-Scapes dataset
+Convert semantic segmentation labels to bounding boxes for the Cityscapes dataset